LNgroff/park-finder/README.md

 <sup>This will be a web app that allows a user to search for nearby national
 parks based on ecological or geographical features. i.e. prairies, caves, mountains, waterfalls, dunes.
+They will be able to narrow the search results by location.
 The user will be able to create a list of favorite parks that they can refer to in the future. </sup>

 <!-- Future features may include a compare feature for parks.
 The base will